tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 print( studentdict )          # {'name': 'Sam', 'age': 24}
 {% endhighlight %}

-These code snippets have highlighted the syntactical differences between lists and dictionaries.
-However, dictionaries also include their own set of methods.
+These code snippets highlight the syntactical differences between lists and dictionaries.
+Dictionaries also possess their own set of methods.
 Many list methods -- such as `append()`, `extend()`, `index()`, `insert()`, and `remove()` -- will not work on dictionaries.
-Here a few we will be using in this lesson.
-Any decent Python reference should cover the rest.
+There are few important dictionary methods you will need in this lesson -- these are covered below.
+For other methods, refer to any decent Python reference.

 #### `.keys()`
 <dd markdown="1">